Meromictic lake: Characteristics

-Most lakes are holomictic; that is, at least once per year, physical mixing occurs between the surface and the deep waters.
-In so-called monomictic lakes, the mixing occurs once per year; in dimictic lakes, the mixing occurs twice a year (typically spring and autumn), and in polymictic lakes, the mixing occurs several times a year.
-In meromictic lakes, however, the layers of the lake water can remain unmixed for years, decades, or centuries.
+Most lakes are holomictic: at least once per year, the surface and the deep waters mix.
+In monomictic lakes, the mixing occurs once per year; in dimictic lakes, it occurs twice a year (typically spring and autumn), and in polymictic lakes, the mixing occurs several times a year.
+In meromictic lakes, the layers of water can remain unmixed for years, decades, or centuries.

 Meromictic lakes can usually be divided into three sections or layers.
-The bottom layer is known as the monimolimnion; the waters in this portion of the lake circulate little, and are generally hypoxic and saltier than the rest of the lake.
-The top layer is called the mixolimnion, and essentially behaves like a holomictic lake.
-The area in between is referred to as the chemocline, also called the chemolimnion.
+The bottom layer is the monimolimnion; the waters in this portion of the lake circulate little, and are generally hypoxic and more saline than the rest of the lake.
+The top layer is the mixolimnion, and essentially behaves like a holomictic lake.
+The area in between is the chemocline, or chemolimnion.

-The lack of mixing between layers creates radically different environments for organisms to live in: among the consequences of this stratification, or stable layering, of lake waters is that the bottom layer receives little oxygen from the atmosphere, hence becomes depleted of oxygen.
+The lack of mixing between layers creates radically different environments for life: the stratification, or stable layering, of lake waters means that the bottom layer receives little oxygen from the atmosphere, hence becomes depleted of oxygen.
 While the surface layer may have 10 mg/L or more dissolved oxygen in summer, the depths of a meromictic lake can have less than 1 mg/L. Very few organisms can live in such an oxygen-poor environment.
 One exception is purple sulfur bacteria.
 These bacteria, commonly found at the top of the monimolimnion in such lakes, use sulfur compounds such as sulfides in photosynthesis.
 These compounds are produced by decomposition of organic sediments in oxygen-poor environments.
 The monimolimnion is often rich in phosphorus and nitrogen.
 These factors combine to create an ideal environment for bacterial growth.
 The mixolimnion can have similar qualities.
 However, the types of bacteria that can grow at the surface are determined by the amount of light received at the surface.

 A meromictic lake may form because the basin is unusually deep and steep-sided compared to the lake's surface area, or because the lower layer of the lake is highly saline and denser than the upper layers of water.
+However, human influence can lead to cultural meromixis occurring.
+The increased use of road salt as a deicing strategy, particularly in northern latitude regions, can disturb the natural mixing cycles in lakes by inhibiting mixing.
+As salt is flushed into aquatic systems at high concentrations in late winter/early spring, it accumulates in the deepest layer of lakes leading to incomplete mixing.